MingyuYan-ICT/fengbintu.github.io/index.md

 A reconfigurable multi-modal neural network processor (Thinker) has been designed based on my [DNA](http://ieeexplore.ieee.org/document/7898402/) architecture.
 The Thinker chip was exhibited at the [2016 National Mass Innovation and Entrepreneurship Week](http://news.tsinghua.edu.cn/publish/thunews/9648/2016/20161013102253491194453/20161013102253491194453_.html), as a representative work from Tsinghua University.
 The Thinker chip was highly praised by Chinese Premier Li Keqiang, and featured by [Yang Lan One on One](http://www.iqiyi.com/v_19rr77vmeo.html?wx_uid1=wxidoG0a9jsItpryB9soI-lGgUuUtvlc&wx_uid2=wxidoG0a9jsItpryB9soI-lGgUuUtvlc), [AI Tech Talk](https://www.leiphone.com/news/201705/8sB0WHz6D70J7NAy.html) and [MIT Technology Review](https://www.technologyreview.com/s/609954/china-wants-to-make-the-chips-that-will-add-ai-to-any-gadget/?from=timeline&isappinstalled=0).
 It won the [ISLPED'17 Design Contest Award](http://islped.org/2017/index.php), which was [the first time for a Chinese Mainland team to win the award](http://news.tsinghua.edu.cn/publish/thunews/10303/2017/20170809193415062503521/20170809193415062503521_.html).

+I have designed a Retention-Aware Neural Acceleration (RANA) framework that strengthens current DNN accelerators with refresh-optimized eDRAM to save total system energy, through techniques from training, scheduling and architecture levels.
+RANA was the **only** work first-authored by a Chinese research team in ISCA'18, and covered by [Tsinghua University News](http://news.tsinghua.edu.cn/publish/thunewsen/9671/2018/20180613125238640581215/20180613125238640581215_.html) and [AI Tech Talk](https://www.leiphone.com/news/201806/wFQ2Sc52Utikcl8D.html).

 This is an exciting field where fresh ideas come out every day, so I'm maintaining a project named [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), to collect works that interest me and make comments on them.

 # Research Interests